open-sauced/pizza-verse/pizza-recipes.md

 ![Zanzibar Pizza](https://media-cdn.tripadvisor.com/media/photo-s/19/d6/12/80/zanzibar-pizza.jpg)

 Zanzibar Pizza is a Tanzanian dish made with flour, salt, onion, tomato, cream cheese, minced meat, and egg.
-The dough is stretched thin and filled with the ingredients, then pan-fried, and served hot.Unlike traditional pizza, this one is more like a savory, foldable, and stuffed flatbread.
+The dough is stretched thin and filled with the ingredients, then pan-fried, and served hot.
+Unlike traditional pizza, this one is more like a savory, foldable, and stuffed flatbread.

  `Now, let's move onto the recipe!`